 Renting a Car at Ben Gurion Airport

-All of Israel’s major car rental companies have location at Ben Gurion Airport.
+All of Israel’s major car rental companies have locations at Ben Gurion Airport.
 They have reservation desks above the arrivals hall, and the cars are only a short bus ride away.
 Likewise, if you are returning a car, follow signs to the drop off point.
 There will be a bus service to the main airport terminal.
 Cars are available for pickup and drop off at the airport 24/7.
 Generally, car rental agencies in the rest of the country are usually closed from Friday afternoon to Sunday morning.
 You can pre-book your rental car for a better price.

 Ben Gurion Airport to Jerusalem Shuttle Bus

 The shuttle bus from Ben Gurion Airport to Jerusalem (#485) is available 24 hours a day, 6 days a week (not on Shabbat).
-Generally, it departs hourly during this time, and runs to several central points in Jerusalem, including Jerusalem’s Central Bus Station.
+It departs hourly from Jerusalem’s Central Bus Station.
 The journey time to Jerusalem is approximately 1 hour.
 The central drop-off in Jerusalem avoids the city’s heavy traffic.
 While exiting the bus, you can easily transfer to the Light Rail or a local bus.
 You can grab a local taxi to anywhere in the city.
-These are all significantly cheaper than a taxi from the airport to Jerusalem.

 Taking a Train